Platform

 }

-The proxy resolves X-Entity → placement first by entity_id, then by agent_id for legacy rows, and forwards the request to 127.0.0.1:<port>.
+The proxy resolves the selector to a placement, then forwards the request to the runtime at its recorded target port.
 Per-tenant runtimes are systemd units (aeqi-host-<entity_id>.service), bound to localhost.

 Provisioning flow

-entity_id. - (Optional) Register TRUST on-chain via the factory; pin operating agreement to IPFS.
+- (Optional) Register the Company on-chain via the Solana factory; pin the operating agreement to IPFS.

 - Spawn

-aeqi-host-<entity_id>.serviceon a free port; runtime initializes its DBs. - Apply blueprint: seed Roles, hire agents, store charter Ideas, schedule Events, open kickoff Quests.
+aeqi-host-<entity_id>.service(host placement) oraeqi-sandbox-<entity_id>.service(sandbox placement) on a free port; the runtime initializes its DBs. - Apply the chosen template: seed Roles, hire agents, store charter Ideas, schedule Events, open kickoff Quests.

 OAuth handshake